Funding Opportunities

 Types of projects funded: Stormwater, floodplain management, watersheds & flow, toxic clean-ups, clean water and more.

 Funding available: Funding availability varies on grant and grant cycle.
+See the list of current offerings on the Department of Ecology’s grants and loans web page.

 More information: